duan-n2d/Customer-Segmentation-with-RFM-and-KMeans/README.md

 ## Acknowledgments
 We extend our sincere gratitude to our professors, PGS.TS.
 Ho Trung Thanh and ThS.Nguyen Văn Ho, for their guidance and support.
 We also thank the University of Economics and Law for providing us with the resources and knowledge to complete this project.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.